artsy/artsy.github.io/_posts/2017-07-15-Comments-are-on.markdown

 I've worked around this with a project called [gh-commentify][], a node app whose job is to wrap your comment API requests with an access token.
 You can create your own instance on heroku using [this link][].
 It get's scoped to a single org/user, so you can avoid others using your heroku instance.

 From there you need to be able to declare in a post what issue it is hooked up to.
 This blog uses Jekyll, which has [YAML Front Matter][yaml-fm] on posts.
-So, I edited our post templates to detect for a key `comment_id`.
+So, I edited our post templates to look for a key `comment_id`.

 From there you need to grab the comments JSON, and move them into the DOM.